naml3i/testmirror/node/README.md

 - `deny`: access forbidden
 - `skip`: allowed access without authentication

-These rules are tested in the order they are listed, until a rule matches.
+These rules are tested in the order they are listed, until a rule matches the request path.

-If no access rule matches the URL, the default rule is `allow`.
+If no access rule matches the request path, the default rule is `allow`.
 So, in order to forbid anything that is not explicitly allowed, you should end the access rules with the rule `'/': 'deny'`

 ### `on401`